nid90/hisaab-clj/README.md

 हिसाब in Hindi means account.

-This is a clj script to parse and create reports from my cc pdf statements.
-So far.
+This is a clj script to parse and create reports from HDFC cc/bank pdf statements.

 ## How to use

-Download delimited bank statements from hdfc and generate reports from them using `process` function in `statement` namspace.
+Download delimited bank statements from hdfc and generate reports from them using `process` function in `hdfc.*` namspace.

 ```
 ;; example usage and output
-(statement/process "<absolute-path-to-file>.txt")
+(hdfc.statement/process "<absolute-path-to-file>.txt")

 {:totals
  {:withdrawls 125067.0,
   :deposits 6683.0,